PavlidisLab/gemmapy/docs/tutorial.rst

 Upon identifying datasets of interest, more information about specific ones can be requested.
 In this example we will be using GSE46416 which includes samples taken from healthy donors along with manic/euthymic phase bipolar disorder patients.

-The data associated with specific experiments can be accessed by using :py:func:`~gemmapy.GemmaPy.get_datasets_by_ids`
+The data associated with specific experiments can be accessed by using :py:func:`~gemmapy.GemmaPy.get_datasets_by_ids`.

 >>> data = api_instance.get_datasets_by_ids(['GSE46416']).data[0]